stevenjburrows/pill_tracking_app/README.md

 ### MVP

 The app should allow the user to create and edit pills.
+The app should be able to create and edit users
 Pills should have a name, type and strength
+The user should have a name and age
-The app should allow the user to create and edit pill type i.e painkillers, vitamins, etc When you take a pill the Time should be recorded
-The app should show the pills available and also able to view what pills you have taken.
+When you takes a pill the time should be recorded for that user and pill The app should show the pills available and also able to view what pills you have taken for a given user.

 ### Possible extension